Staatsburgh State Historic Site(The Mills Mansion)

 What is nice is that everyone is dressed in suits or tuxes for the evening and like its Summer counterpart, it is a evening of light appetizers both passed and on the tables, light desserts and an assortment of wines from a local vineyard.

-The Mills Mansion Holiday Party
+The Mills Mansion Holiday Party in 2018

 The “Winter Lectures & Teas” have gotten more interesting over the years.
 The tables are laden with tea sandwiches, scones and small cakes and the Staatsburg blend of tea.
 They are always refilling everything for you and I have seen some big eaters at the table.
 The lectures this year were on various subjects taking place during the Victorian era that included “Bicycling and the Women’s Movement”, “Masquerade Balls during the Season” and “Etiquette & Calling Cards during a Social Visit” by visiting lecturers from colleges or local historians.